 Diagnosis of Gas in the Digestive Tract

-How do doctors diagnose the cause of gas?
+How do doctors diagnose the cause of problems with gas symptoms?

 For a medical history, your doctor will ask about